 Impact

-Increased customer confidence in financing decisions
+Increase customer confidence in financing decisions

-Improved engagement and stickiness on merchant platforms
+Improve engagement and stickiness on merchant platforms

-Higher volume of finance applications driven by reduced uncertainty
+Support higher volume of finance applications driven by reduced uncertainty

 Successful adoption among small and medium-sized merchants